 Instead of having an arm like the boom lifts, the scissor lift features a wide platform supported by cross-brace supports—which is the main difference between the two.
 This type of aerial lift is only able to move vertically and is ideal for tasks that require multiple team members, such as exterior building repairs or window installation and cleaning.

+This is not a comprehensive list of the different types of aerial lifts.
 There are a multitude of different variations on these popular aerial lift categories.
 Aerial lift equipment can be combined with trucks for greater mobility, and they’re available in rough terrain variants and types that can be towed behind a vehicle.
 Whenever using aerial lift equipment, it’s critical to consider space restrictions, weight capacity, the kind of movement required, power source compatibility, and job site conditions.
 For more specific information and training, contact First Quality Forklift Training and see how our expertise can serve you and your business.